 The celiac plexus is a group of nerves in the belly.
 These nerves are near the large blood vessels and the spine.
 They help control the activity of the stomach, kidneys, upper intestine, pancreas and liver.
-They also send pain signals to the nervous system from all of those organs.
+They also relay pain signals to the nervous system from all of those organs.

-In certain cases destroying the nerves is needed, and other medications are used.
+In certain cases, destroying the nerves is needed and other medications are used.
 The nerve-destroying injections have a higher risk.
 These are limited to patients with cancer pain.

 How Are Celiac Plexus Injections Done?

-2. Anesthesia is used to help the patient be comfortable and still for the procedure.
+- Anesthesia is used to help the patient be comfortable and still for the procedure.

-3. The patient lays on their stomach for the injection.
+- The patient lays on their stomach for the injection.

-4. Special cleaning solutions are used.
+- Special cleaning solutions are used.

-6. After the medication is injected, the patient will start to wake up and go to the recovery room to finish waking up.
+- After the medication is injected, the patient will start to wake up and go to the recovery room to finish waking up.
 They may be watched overnight in the hospital.

 What Are the Complications of a Celiac Plexus Injection?